OpenVPN/openvpn3-linux/docs/man/openvpn3-session-start.1.rst

                 Defines how long it will attempt to establish a connection before aborting.
 Default is to never time out.

+--background
+                Starts the connection in the background after basic user credentials has been provided.
+Using this option will require to use ``openvpn3 session-manage``\(1) for further interaction with the session.

 --dco BOOL
                 Enable kernel based Data Channel Offload for this session only.
                 This moves the tunnelled network traffic to be handled inside